- The Blameless Life

 They say it takes about 21 days to form a habit.
 Discipline yourself and learn to love reading the BIble over time.
 I wake up early enough to get at least one chapter read in the morning.
 I’ve been doing that for years.
 If I don’t get to it in the morning I make sure I read at night- right before going to bed.

-Stay tuned for the follow-up post on how to get into the Bible if you struggle reading it.
+Click here for a post on how to get into the Bible if you struggle reading it.

 Let me know in the comments what works for you or if you have any tips.